pgbarletta/locuaz/docs/source/basicconcepts.rst

 generator, repack its side-chain and may repack the side-chains of neighboring residues as well.
 There's no definitive best tool, so it's up to the user to choose one.
 These are the currently available tools.
 The ones dependent on *DLPacker* are the only ones that are built into the protocol and can be readily used.
-Check :ref:`Mutator` for a reference to the class that abstract over these programs.
+Check :ref:`mutators:Mutators` for a reference to the class that abstract over these programs.

 Whichever one you choose, set the ``config["paths"]["mutator"]`` to the directory where it'll find the necessary files.